CakeBrewery/base-react/README.md

 # base-react
 My vision of a bare-bones React dev environment with Webpack.
-Just the boiler-plate :)
+Just the boiler-plate. :)

+## Requirements
+- Have Node version 4+ and NPM version 3+ installed.

+## Get Started
+1. Edit application's name (and other info) in `package.json` file.
+The name of the folder containing the app must match the app's name specified in this configuration.
+2. `npm install` to install all required dependencies.
+3. `npm start` to serve the development environment.

+The entry files are `index.html` and `index.js` in the `app` folder.